 week when classes are in session and may only work additional hours during

-Partial graduate assistants (10 hours per week) may hold a second partial assistantship or work up to 10 hours per week as an hourly student worker without special permission.
+Partial graduate assistants (10 hours per week) may not hold a second partial assistantship, but may work up to 10 hours per week as an hourly student worker.

 The EBO placing a graduate student on an hourly assignment should ascertain whether that student is already on a regular assistantship assignment and should clarify that the student will work no more than 100 hours beyond the assistantship for the semester.
 A violation of the 100-hour rule may cause the hiring unit to lose its privileges to employ graduate students who are on assistantships.